taylorpoe/framework-guides/timelines.md

 ## Animating multiple behaviors

-We can define multiple timelines, each with multiple selectors and behaviors that can be modified.
+We can define multiple timelines, each with multiple selectors and behaviors.
+Below is a slightly more complex example with 2 animations.

         .timelines({
             'animation1': {